thomaswilburn/conspiracy/readme.rst

       node = null;

-      // called during cloning with values from pin:params="path" attach(node, params, path) { }
+      // called during cloning with values from pin:params="path" constructor(node, params, path) {
+        this.node = node;
+      }

       // called during render with the current data value for its keypath
       // as well as the root data object update(value, data) { }
     }

-During parsing, Conspiracy will call ``attach()`` for any matching attributes.
-If the Pin's ``node`` property is different from the node that was passed in, it will be used as a replacement in the output DOM.
+During parsing, Conspiracy will generate a Pin for any matching attributes.
+If the Pin's ``node`` property is different after construction from the node that was passed in, it will be used as a replacement in the output DOM.
 If your pin does not need to update with values during rendering, set the static ``forget`` class field to ``true`` (this is used for the ``refs`` lookup on the binding object).
 Pins marked ``terminal`` are processed first and stop the parser from descending further, which is primarily useful for structural directives like iteration.

 To add a pin, call ``Conspiracy.registerDirective()`` and pass in your class.